Cyber-Mrt/Stock-checking-system/README.md

 | `image_path`  | TEXT    | Path to an image file                |
 | `added_date`  | TEXT    | Date added (`YYYY-MM-DD`)            |

-The table is created automatically on application start if it does not already exist.

 ---